 FUNDING AREAS: Family partnering in early education, employment and self-sufficiency, and active learning for preteens and teens

-PROFILE: The A.C.
-Ratshesky Foundation was founded in 1916 and adopted its current name in 1930.
+PROFILE: Established in 1916, the A.C.
+Ratshesky Foundation adopted its current name in 1930.
 Abraham C. “Cap” Ratshesky was a Boston native and a son of Jewish immigrants.
 He and his brother founded the United States Trust Company, which provided Jewish immigrants with access to capital and banking services.
 He was a social activist and politician, having served in the Massachusetts Republican State Committee, the Republican National Convention in 1904, the Massachusetts State Legislature, and as a United States Minister to Czechoslovakia.
 Today, the foundation’s interest areas are family partnering in early education, employment and self-sufficiency, and active learning for preteens and teens.

 Approximately 20 to 30 grants are made per year, ranging from $10,000 to $25,000 each.
 View past grants on the foundation website.
 Grantmaking is focused on the Boston metropolitan area.
 Most grants support programs that provide direct services.
 General operating support and multi-year grants are rare, but not unheard of.
 Grant requests for $10,000 toward a program budget of $150,000 or from organization with an annual budget of $1 million, for example, are typically ranked a higher priority than requests to support a $300,000 program from large organizations with relatively strong fundraising capacity and many sources of funding.